SENTINEL: Taming Uncertainty with Ensemble-based Distributional Reinforcement Learning: Quantifying Composite Risk

 \section{Quantifying Composite Risk}

 In risk-sensitive RL, we encounter two types of uncertainties: \textit{aleatory} and \textit{epistemic}.
 Aleatory uncertainty is engendered by the stochasticity of the MDP model $\mdp$ and the policy $\pol$.
-Epistemic uncertainty exists due to the fact that the MDP model $\mdp$ is unknown, In the Bayesian setting, this is seen as having a belief distribution $\beta$ over a set of plausible MDPs $\Theta$.
+Epistemic uncertainty exists due to the fact that the MDP model $\mdp$ is unknown.
+In the Bayesian setting, this is represented as a belief distribution $\beta$ over a set of plausible MDPs $\Theta$.
 Hence, risk measures can also be defined with respect to the MDP distribution.
 Consequently, as an agent learns more about the underlying MDP, the epistemic risk vanishes.
-The aleatory risk is inherent to the MDP model $\mdp$ and policy $\pol$, and thus persists even after correctly estimating the model $\mdp$.
-Let us first define risk measures for aleatory and epistemic uncertainty separately.
-We then combine them into a composite risk measure.
+The aleatory risk is inherent to the MDP $\mdp$ and policy $\pol$, and thus persists even after correctly estimating the model $\mdp$.
+Let us now define risk measures for aleatory and epistemic uncertainties, and then combine them into a composite risk measure.

-\paragraph{Aleatory Risk.} Given a coherent risk measure $U_A$, the aleatory risk is quantified as the deviation of total risk of individual models from the risk of the average model.
+\textbf{Aleatory Risk.} Given a coherent risk measure with distortion function $U^A_{\alpha}$, the aleatory risk is quantified as the deviation of total risk of individual models from the risk of the average model.